 The Dean of Students Office helps students navigate the campus environment and strives to promote a holistic learning experience by providing programs and services that develop students intellectually, socially, and ethically.

 Design Services provides graphic design services to assist with the promotion of student organizations, university departments, and campus events.
 From print to electronic to social media, Design Services can help you get the word out about your events.

-Dining Services provides the you with a dining experience you will fully enjoy, whether it’s meeting friends for a meal, or comfort food that takes you back home.
+The Dining and Campus Card Office offers a dining experience you will fully enjoy, whether it’s meeting friends for a meal, or comfort food that takes you back home.
 You can also be part of the food service team.